TrueC-D/prework-videos-intro-to-hashes/README.md

 + Hi folks, this is Ian from Flatiron School.
 In this video, we're going to look at using hashes.
 Our learning goals for this video:
   + We'll look at why hashes can be useful in programming.
-  + We'll use a hash to store unordered data
+  + We'll use a hash to store unordered data.
-  + We'll use bracket notation to access values in a hash
+  + We'll use bracket notation to access values in a hash.
-  + And we'll talk about why to use symbols as hash keys in Ruby
+  + And we'll talk about why to use symbols as hash keys in Ruby.
 + So let's get started.
 We've seen that arrays can be really useful for storing lists of data, say, a list of names.
 ```ruby
 names = ["Katherine", "Dorothy", "Mary"]
 ```
 + Sometimes, though, you might want to group data together, and each of the pieces of data might be slightly different.
 Say you're trying to group together data about a person.
 Some attributes you might have are name, age, and hometown.
-You could group this together using an array
+You could group this together using an array.
 ```ruby
 person = ["Ian", 99, "Pittsburgh, PA"]
 ```
-+ So, there's a problem here.
++ There's a problem here.
 If another developer looks at this code, they have to kind of guess at what each of these things are.
 This gets even more complicated if we add more attributes - say, current city.
 ```ruby
 person = ["Ian", 99, "Pittsburgh, PA", "New York, NY"]
 ```